FAQs & Cautionary Statement

 Contracts and obligations with or to producers, suppliers, distributors, clients, customers, and employees, are not being “arranged” as part of the proposed transaction.
 As such, we do not anticipate any impacts to these relationships as a result of the CBCA proceedings.

 In fact, we are excited about continuing to acquire, produce and deliver the amazing content that Canadians know and love across our platforms, and building on our important relationships with clients, suppliers and partners for the future.
-Our terrific fall premiere season is just getting underway on Global.

 No. The proposed transaction is being conducted under the Canada Business Corporations Act or “CBCA”, a corporate statute.
-The CBCA process provides an avenue for the Company to create a more sustainable capital structure with a lower level of debt with the support of our key stakeholders, all while enabling us to continue our relationships with and obligations to suppliers, partners, customers, employees and clients.
+The CBCA process provides an avenue for the Company to create a more sustainable capital structure with a lower level of debt with the support of our key stakeholders, all while enabling us to continue our relationships with, and obligations to, suppliers, partners, customers, employees and clients.

 Yes.
 Right now, Corus has continued access to a secured credit facility that gives us access to an increased “revolving” facility (increased to $125 million from $75 million on October 29, 2025) and also includes an approximately $301 million secured term loan.